daveragos/builve/README.md

 ## Features
 - Build Flutter projects as APK, App Bundle, or Split APKs.
+- Build directly from a GitHub repository URL.
 - Automatically rename and organize build outputs.
 - Specify custom project paths and output destinations.
 - Exclude debug APKs from the output.